rkoshak/openhab-rules-tools/mqtt_eb/README.md

 After changing any of the three variables in `configuration.py` or changing the tags on any Items, the rule needs to be reloaded.
 Either send an `ON` command to `Reload_MQTT_PUB` (it will be created automatically if it doesn't already exist) or trigger the "Reload MQTT event bus Publisher" rule manually from PaperUI which will recreate the rule with the new configuration.

+### JavaSCript Configuration
+The publisher rule depends on the creation of two Groups: `PubItems_CMD` and `PubItems_UPD`.
+Add as members those Items that should have their commands published to `PubItems_CMD` and add as members those Items that should have their state updates published to `PubItems_UPD`.

+By default, `<openHAB name>` is hard coded in `mqtt-eb-online.yml` and `mqtt-eb-pub.yml` in the `openHAB_name` variable at the top of the Script Action as "remote".
+Modify both rules to change this.

+Note: this is a first release.
+This will eventually become a rule template where these changes can be set as properties.

 ## Subscriber
 The Subscriber rule is responsible for receiving the messages published to the event bus and updating or commanding the Items that have the same name as indicated by the topic with the message received.